why shop manta sleep

 Also, avoid going all out on exercising before bed.
 Harvard Health Publishing says to avoid vigorous activity at least an hour before bedtime(1).

-Exercise increases your heart rate and body temperature.
-These make it harder to fall asleep.
-So put some time between your workout and bed.
-The longer, the better.
+Exercise increases your heart rate and body temperature, making it harder to fall asleep.
+So put some time between your workout and bed — the longer, the better.

 You also run the risk of getting exercise insomnia.
-The next section explains what it is and how to avoid it.
+The following section explains what it is and how to avoid it.

 How to Prevent Insomnia Brought On by Exercise